sowcow/blog/content/posts/orsa.md

 Even though the verse is quoted by Gianni and he is otherwise colorful character still.
 I beleive it is Sandra who actually visits the place to see glimmering stars from her childhood house for the last time.

+### Alternative

+The next time I will watch the movie I will come from the assumption that blood-mixing didn't happen and there is something else.
+Alot of scenes support that possibility I think.

+Having certain duality of main characters Visconti leaves space for interpreting it from the point of no blood-mixing at all.
+Mother getting mentally healthy may be interesting.
+Mother drugging being mentioned so there may be other things going on.
+The figure of step father may need more looking into.

 ### Also